Lolita Rodriguez: Personal life

 She is daughter of an American father, William Charles Clark, and a Filipino mother, Carmen Marquez.
 Rodriguez was born in Urdaneta, Pangasinan.
 She married, and later divorced Eddie Arenas, also from Sampaguita Pictures.
 They have three children: Maria Dolores (Birdie), Eduardo Jr. (Bogey), and Maria Carmen (Par).
 All three are married with families of their own.
 The singer, Radha, is Bogey's oldest daughter.
 Rodriguez and her children migrated to the US in 1977 to be with her mother and siblings.

 Death

-Lolita died of stroke on November 28, 2016, aged 81, at her home in Hemet, California.
+Rodriguez died of stroke on November 28, 2016, aged 81, at her home in Hemet, California.